Made in Space, Inc.: 3D Printing in Zero-G Technology Demonstration

 Announced in May 2013, NASA and Made In Space sent the first 3D printer to space, known as the 3D Printing in Zero-G Technology Demonstration (also known as 3D Printing in Zero-G Experiment or 3D Printing in Zero-G).
 The scientific objective of this experiment was to prove a 3D printer could be developed for use in zero gravity.
 This experiment "is the first step towards establishing an on-demand machine shop in space, a critical enabling component for deep space crewed missions and in-space manufacturing".

 Integrated into a Microgravity Science Glovebox (MSG), 3D Printing in Zero-G is a proof of concept experiment.
 It includes printing multiple copies of planned items to test for several variables, including dimensions, layer adhesion, tensile strength, flexibility, and compressional strength.
 Known as "coupons", these items will be tested by the American Society for Testing and Materials (ASTM) and compared to duplicate items printed on Earth.
 The comparisons of these space and terrestrial manufactured coupons will be used to further refine 3D printing in space.

 The Jon Lomberg Golden Plate

 Inspired by Jon Lomberg's work on the Voyager Golden Record, Lomberg worked with Made In Space to create the Golden Plate to help commemorate the first manufacturing of something in space.
 It is attached internally, so it is visible through the front viewing window.

 Additive Manufacturing Facility

 In April 2016, the Additive Manufacturing Facility was installed aboard the ISS.
 It is designed to be accessible for use by NASA as well as other government agencies, academic institutions and businesses.
 It is currently capable of printing objects as large as 10 cm x 10 cm x 14 cm from three different polymers including acrylonitrile butadiene styrene (ABS), high-density polyethylene (HDPE), and a polyetherimide/polycarbonate composite (PEI-PC).

-Recycling of 3D printer plastic

-In 2014, NASA selected Made In Space as one of several companies to develop a recycler for 3D printed material on the ISS.
-In the follow-up solicitation, Made In Space failed to be selected for the Phase II SBIR.